Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### TLS

 All of the simplicity in the world won't protect a page from unsafe content injection by an intermediary.
 Proper use of TLS protects against page alteration in transit and ensures a limited degree of privacy.
 Test your TLS setup with [testssl.sh](https://testssl.sh/) and [Webbkoll](https://webbkoll.dataskydd.net/).
+Mozilla's [HTTP Observatory](https://observatory.mozilla.org/) offers a subset of Webbkoll's features but it also gives a beginner-friendly score.
+Most sites should strive for at least a 50, but a score of 100 or even 120 shouldn't be too hard.

 ### Scripts and the Content Security Policy